ooni/spec/backends/bk-005-ooni-run-v2.md

 To retrieve an OONI Run link descriptor, the client issues a request compliant with:

-`GET /api/v2/oonirun_links?only_latest=true&only_mine=true&include_archived=true`
+`GET /api/v2/oonirun/links?is_mine=true&is_expired=true`

--   `only_latest`, boolean flag to filter only by the latest revision of an OONI Run link.
-If unset or set to false, it will instead include all revisions as separate entries.
--   `only_mine` , boolean flag to filter only the links of the logged in user.
+-   `is_mine` , boolean flag to filter only the links of the logged in user.
 Will only work when the Authentication header is used.
--   `include_archived` , boolean flag used to indicate if the listing should include archived links as well.
+-   `is_expired` , boolean flag used to indicate if the listing should include archived links as well.

 ### Response status code